Islamic Chronicles is an Online Encyclopedia of Islamic History and…

 Mehmed now sought to restore Constantinople (now Istanbul) to its former greatness and to make his capital a microcosm of all the races and religious elements in the empire.
 As a result, Muslims, Armenians, Jews, Greeks, Slavs, and others came from all parts of the empire.

-After its conquest, Sultan Mehmed II established a centralized empire in Europe and Asia with its capital at Istanbul or Constantinople, which was to remain the nucleus of the Ottoman Empire for four centuries.
+After its conquest, Sultan Mehmed II established a centralized empire in Europe and Asia with its capital at Constantinople, which was to remain the nucleus of the Ottoman Empire for four centuries.
 For this marvellous achievement, Mehmed the Conqueror is considered to be the true founder of the Ottoman Empire.

 Photos: Wikimedia

-Last updated on May 26th, 2023 at 06:43 pm
+Last updated on May 29th, 2024 at 12:19 pm